Letting to Tenants

 Flat owners wishing to sub-let their property are required by the leasehold agreement between the Management Company and the owner (the head lease) to obtain consent from the Management Company in advance (before signing the tenancy agreement).
 The Management Company is required not to withold permission unreasonably, so permission will be granted on the conditions described below, decided by shareholders (property owners) to protect other owners and residents, unless there are good reasons not to.

-Following several instances of damage and nuisance, shareholders (property owners) decided at the Annual General Meeting on 30 November 2011 that consent for subletting would be granted with the conditions described below and set out in full in the application.
+Following several instances of damage and nuisance, shareholders (property owners) decided at the Annual General Meeting on 30 November 2011 that consent for subletting would be granted with the conditions described below and set out in the application.
 Shareholders (property owners) decided at the Annual General Meeting on 18 November 2014 that consent would be granted only if the property would not be overcrowded under available official guidance.
-That from Wandsworth Council stipulates a separate bedroom for each couple, for each adult aged 16 or over, for each two children of the same sex aged over 10, for each two children aged under 10 and, in certain circumstances, for a carer.
+Guidance from Wandsworth Council stipulates a separate bedroom for each couple, for each adult aged 16 or over, for each two children of the same sex aged over 10, for each two children aged under 10 and, in certain circumstances, for a carer.

-Owners sub-letting must protect themselves and other owners and residents by having a proper tenancy agreement (such as as assured shorthold tenancy) with the named individual adult tenant(s) whose terms comply with the head lease (including sub-letting for a fixed term of no more than three years) and by seeking and taking up references on each named adult tenant to ensure that they have not caused damage or nuisance in previous accommodation.
+Owners sub-letting must protect themselves and other owners and residents by having a proper tenancy agreement (such as as assured shorthold tenancy) with the named individual adult tenant(s) whose terms comply with the head lease (including sub-letting for a fixed term of no more than three years) and by seeking and taking up independent references on each named adult tenant to ensure that they have not caused damage or nuisance in previous accommodation.
 Owners may also consider financial references advisable but these do not need to be submitted.
-References are not essential if the tenant(s) are relatives or personal friends of the flat owner.
+References are not essential if the tenant(s) are close relatives or personal friends of the flat owner themselves.
 Owners are recommended to take out landlord insurance including third party liability.
 The Management Company provides buildings insurance, so you do not need this.

 Consent for sub-letting is granted until the end of the tenancy agreement (no more than three years), change of tenant(s) or change of ownership, whichever comes first.
 Consent is renewable annually to identify changes and protect against breach of lease, damage and nuisance.
 When consent expires, if the tenant(s) will stay on, you must apply again indicating that it is a renewal.
-On change of tenant(s), you must apply again for the new tenant(s), even if you already have consent for the previous tenant(s).
+On change of tenant(s), you must apply again for the new tenant(s), even if you already have consent for previous tenant(s).
 Consent and agreement to the conditions are personal to the flat owner, so a new flat owner wishing to sub-let or continue to sub-let must apply for new consent and agree to the conditions themselves.